whaleymar/whalengine/README.md

 - Trigger colliders
 - X axis momentum is weird
     - jumping off platform gives very little x momentum
-    - moving in same direction as momentum gives too much speed
+    - moving in same direction as momentum gives too much speed AND is inconsistent -> use 2 players overlapped and i get completely different speeds
     - moving in opposite direction as momentum completely negates it
     - trying to walk off platform in same direction it's moving is buggy